Extractions, Bone Grafts & Guided Bone Regeneration

 Enable Proper Treatment Planning for Membrane Guided Bone Regeneration.

-HOW ARE BONE GRAFTING & GBR PROCEDURES PERFORMED?
+HOW ARE BONE GRAFT & GBR PROCEDURES PERFORMED?

 The following is one example of these procedures following tooth extraction:

 Rationale for Socket Preservation after Extraction

 After tooth extraction, the bone throughout the area will usually change in appearance and decrease in size.
 The shrinkage of the bone in the area can make it difficult to place a conventional bridge or an implant-supported crown.
 In order to minimize bone loss, maintain the bone ridge, and therefore, preserve the bone for function and aesthetics, your p;eriodontist may recommend you get bone grafting at the time of tooth extraction.
 Modern bone grafting materials and techniques make it possible for your dentist to preserve bone that was impossible to preserve in the past.